MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

         1. **EntityRecordId**: The ID of the record associated to the event.

 1. Complete the action execution and save the results.
-The results will be processed by the orchestration designer.
+The orchestration designer processes the results.
 Add the following information.

     1. **ExecutionResult**: Boolean value to indicate whether the processing was successful.

     1. **ExecutionDetails**: Optional log details for testing and debugging purposes.

-    1. **ProviderActionExecutionEventId**: This value was passed into the action as an input parameter that was defined in step 1.
+    1. **ProviderActionExecutionEventId**: The action receives this value as an input parameter that you define in step 1.

 :::image type="content" source="media/CompleteAction.png" alt-text="Screenshot of Complete provider action execution.":::

 ### Child flow

-A child flow is a subflow that is referenced in other Power Automate flows.
+A child flow is a subflow that other Power Automate flows reference.
 It's helpful to define a child flow if there are some steps that you repeat across multiple areas.
-There isn't a specific template or recommended process for child flows, as they're primarily meant to be used for the convenience of consolidating similar steps.
+There's no specific template or recommended process for child flows, as they're primarily meant to be used for the convenience of consolidating similar steps.

 Provider child flows can't call other provider child flows.